King's CYP Mental Health Manuals

 • You must submit a completed application form – we cannot process any incomplete applications.

-To apply: click on the following link to apply to KCL online: https://apply.kcl.ac.uk/ (Please use either Google Chrome or Firefox as your browser.
-The application portal is not optimised for Internet Explorer).
+Please use either Google Chrome or Firefox as your browser.
+The application portal is not optimised for Internet Explorer.

-For information on how to apply to KCL online, please refer to the application guidance:
+For information on how to apply to KCL online, please refer to the application guidance from 2025.

 Entry requirements